By Meg Ryan and Sydney Kerelo

-While every Brew HaHa location offers delicious breakfast sandwiches and pastries, the Greenville cafe is where to go on Saturdays and Sundays for brunch.
+While every Brew HaHa location offers delicious breakfast sandwiches and pastries, the Greenville cafe is the place to go on Saturdays and Sundays for brunch.
 With a full bar and expanded seating, this is a spot to enjoy a mix of sweet and savory dishes.
-Masa Pancakes are served with Mexican cinnamon butter and granny smith apples, and the Basque Omelet comes with roasted peppers, potatoes, serrano ham, manchego cheese and almond romesco.
-3838 Kennett Pike, Greenville • 658-6336
+The Rest Stop Breakfast Sandwich is just one of the savory breakfast sandwiches available.

 If you’re looking for traditional breakfast, look no further.
-With everything from omelets to waffles to pancakes, this eatery can fulfill your Sunday morning dreams.
+With everything from omelets to pancakes to French toast, this eatery can fulfill your Sunday morning dreams.
 And, with a buffet on weekends and holiday, who can beat that?
-99 Cory Lane, Smyrna • 653-9980

 Whether you’re planning a date or a group celebration, these eateries offer ideal settings for both.

 Step into this eclectic cafe in Wilmington’s Bellefonte neighborhood for an intimate Sunday brunch.
-The menu stands out among the typical eggs-and-pancakes selections, with items like a Cubano sandwich, Shrimp and Grits and Huevos Rancheros.
-804 Brandywine Boulevard, Wilmington • 761-9175
+The menu stands out among the typical eggs-and-pancakes selections, with items like a Cubano sandwich, breakfast burritos and huevos rancheros.

 Bring your family and friends to Kid Shelleen’s.
-The brunch menu has something for everyone, from egg dishes to pancakes to biscuits and gravy.
-Plus, there’s a build-your-own bloody mary bar.
-14th & Scott streets, Wilmington • 658-4600
+The brunch menu has something for everyone, from egg dishes to waffles to biscuits and gravy.
+Plus, the signature Bloody Mary is a hit with customers.

 This breakfast spot has a lengthy menu full of egg dishes, French toast, pancakes and more.
-The eatery, located near the Christiana Mall, is the perfect spot for friends and families to get together and cheers over mimosas and bloody marys.
-507 Stanton Christiana Road, Newark • 842-2515
+The eatery, located near the Christiana Mall, is the perfect spot for friends and families to get together and cheers over mimosas and Bloody Marys.

 Rather stay in your PJs all afternoon?
 These restaurants will help you bring the restaurant brunch experience home.